-- literature list / pensum

-- library, oria.no

-- databases: Web of Science, PsycINFO, PubMed, (Google Scholar, Internet ...)
+- literature list / pensum (incl. secondary references) - library - databases: oria.no, Web of Science, PsycINFO, PubMed, Google Scholar, (Internet ...) - → amount of references you can handle, but not to few things to have in mind needs...

-- articles and books

-things to have in mind

-- source credibility (peer reviewed, journal type)? - up-to-date or out-dated? but: classic works? - representative (WASP, psychology students, etc.)? - coverage?
+- source credibility (peer reviewed, journal type)? - up-to-date or out-dated? but: classic works? - representative (WASP, psychology students, etc.)? - coverage (central to your topic, side aspect)?